Bbalduzz/Valorant-Store-Watcher/README.md

 # Valorant Store Watcher  👀

 Python script useful to check locally your valorant store.
+> As for now 2FA auth is not supported :(

 ### 🍕 Features:
 1) Check **Valorant Points**
 2) Check your **Radianite Points**